Religion in Syria: Syrian Jews

-Although the Jewish community continues to exercise a certain authority over the personal status of its members, as a whole it is under considerable restriction, more because of political factors than religious ones.
-The economic freedom of Jews is limited, and they are under continual surveillance by the police.
-Their situation, although not good before the June 1967 War, has reportedly deteriorated considerably since then.

-The synagogues of the Jewish community have a protected status by the Syrian government.
+In 2020, there were no known Jews left in the country.

 Israeli Jews

-The Golan Heights, which is internationally recognized as part of Syria, has been occupied and governed by Israel since the Six-Day War.
+The Golan Heights, which is mostly internationally recognized as part of Syria, has been occupied and governed by Israel since the Six-Day War.
 It has resulted in the region being settled by an influx of Israeli Jews who have become the overall majority.
 In 2010, the Jewish settlers had expanded to 20,000 living in 32 settlements.

 Yazidis

 During the fifteenth and sixteenth centuries, the Yazidis, whose religion dates back to pre-Islamic times, migrated from southern Turkey and settled in their present mountainous stronghold – Jabal Sinjar in northeastern Syria and Iraq.
 Although some are scattered in Iran, Turkey, and the Caucasus, Iraq is the center of their religious life, the home of their amir, and the site (north of Mosul) of the tomb of their most revered saint, Shaykh Adi.

 In 1964, there were about 10,000 Yazidis in Syria, primarily in the Jazirah and northwest of Aleppo; population data were not available in 1987.
 Once seminomadic, most Yazidis now are settled; they have no great chiefs and, although generally Kurdish-speaking or Arabic speaking, gradually are being assimilated into the surrounding Arab population.

 Yazidis generally refuse to discuss their faith which, in any case, is known fully to only a few among them.
 The Yazidi religion has elements of Mesopotamian religions.